codepanov/my_task/README.md

 - open new terminal from the **server** folder and run the following command:

 ### `npx json-server --watch data.json --port 8000`

+**Note: tests are done only for the simulation of REST.
+They do not cover axios call to REST API!**